kodecocodes/i9t/your-app-on-the-web/your-app-on-the-web.markdown

 As mentioned in the beginning of the chapter, iOS 9 is bringing the web and app ecosystem closer to each other than ever.
 Custom scheme deep links are all but deprecated in iOS 9 and Apple strongly suggests that you start using universal http links as soon as you can make the transition.
 This will make linking from the web to your apps a seamless experience.

-This chapter also discussed web markup as continuation of chapter 2's search APIs discussion.
+This chapter also discussed web markup as continuation of Chapter 2's search APIs discussion.
 This particularly applies to apps that have websites that mirror their content.
 Implementing web markup correctly is one more way you can get new users.
 This chapter covered a lot of ground, but you still only dipped your toes in each topic.

 You should also not miss the following WWDC Sessions:
 - [Seamless Linking To Your App (http://apple.co/1IBTu8q)](https://developer.apple.com/videos/wwdc/2015/?id=509)